rnsdomains/RNSIPs/IPs/RNSIP01.md

 There are three types of RNSIP:

--	A **Standard Track RNSIP** describes any change that affects most or all RNS implementation, such as a change to the network protocol, a change in block or transaction validity rules, or any chance or addition that affects the interoperability of applications using RNS.
+-	A **Standard Track RNSIP** describes any change that affects most or all RNS implementation, such as a change to the protocol, or any chance or addition that affects the interoperability of applications using RNS.
 Furthermore Standard RNSIPs can be broken down into the following categories.
-	* **CORE** - CORE, consensus related
+	* **CORE** - CORE, smart contracts related
-	* **Node** - Related to node manager interfaces, such as RPC
-	* **Net** - related to p2p networking
 	* **UI** - User Interface
-	* **2nd** - 2nd layer protocols, such as off-chain payment channels
 	* **DApp** - Dapp application interfaces
 - An **Informational RNSIP** describes a RNS design issue, or provides general guidelines or information to the RNS community, but does not propose a new feature.
 Informational RNSIPs do not necessarily represent a RNS community consensus or recommendation, so users and implementors are free to ignore Informational RNSIPs or follow their advice.
 - A **Process RNSIP** describes a process surrounding RNS, or proposes a change to (or an event in) a process.
 Process RNSIPs are like Standards Track RNSIPs but apply to areas other than the RNS protocol itself.
 They may propose an implementation, but not to RNS's codebase; they often require community consensus; unlike Informational RNSIPs, they are more than recommendations, and users are typically not free to ignore them.
 Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in RNS development.
 Any meta-RNS is also considered a Process RNS.